 When my book club pals suggested we read Nutshell, the selling point was “you won’t believe the point of view.”
 Our club has read books that tell stories from the point of view of a dog, a dead girl, a drunk, and a madman, so sure, I was game to read this book.
-The other selling point was the author was Ian McEwan whom we love with a deep readers’ passion for his elegant, breathtakingly beautiful story Atonement.
+The other selling point was the author was Ian McEwan.
+I have a deep readers’ passion for his elegant, breathtakingly beautiful story Atonement.
 We were all in for the ride.

 This is my least favorite McEwan book.
 The literary critics will no doubt hail it as brilliant, groundbreaking, mind-expanding prose.
 Which will inevitably lead to imitators, heaven protect us.
 Just as Anne Rice revived interest in vampire stories, should we expect more stories told from in utero?
 Or will the millennial authors go one step further with stories told from the perspective of inanimate objects, possibly a murder weapon or a pen?
 Please, no more explorations of life from a womb.
 Let’s all agree it’s been done and move on.